numalariamodeling/covid-chicago/README.md

 - Continue stay-at-home
 - Stop stay-at-home order - immediately
 - Stop stay-at-home order - step-wise
-(- Contact tracing and increase in case detection)
+(- Contact tracing and increase in case detection (includes additional compartment for detection of presymptomatic cases))

 For details, see the [cms implementation in one of the emodl generators](https://github.com/numalariamodeling/covid-chicago/blob/master/emodl_generators/emodl_generator_base.py#L514)